castai/docs/docs/getting-started/creating-your-first-cluster.md

 # Creating your first cluster

-This guide covers very basics of creating your first Kubernetes cluster on Cast AI.
+This guide covers very basics of creating your first Kubernetes cluster on CAST AI.

 ## Setting up cloud credentials

-Before you're able to create your first cluster, you'll need to provide Cast AI access to your cloud accounts.
+Before you're able to create your first cluster, you'll need to provide CAST AI access to your cloud accounts.
 Our platform will perform actions on your cloud account, like setting up network, security groups, creating VMs and Kubernetes cluster itself.

-You'll need at least one set of credentials per each cloud you want to use in your multicloud cluster.
+You'll need at least one set of credentials per each cloud you want to use in your multi cloud cluster.

 View, add and delete credentials in console on [Cloud Credentials](https://console.cast.ai/cloud-credentials) list;
 you can also add new credentials directly while [creating a new cluster](https://console.cast.ai/clusters:new).